SlackBuffer/blockchain-web/Go/TGPL.md

     - `nil` may be assigned to any variable of interface or reference type
     - Constants have more flexible rules for assignability that avoid the need for most explicit conversions
 ## Type Declarations
-- A `type` declaration defines a new named type that has the same underlying types as an existing type
+- A `type` declaration defines a new **named type** that has the same underlying types as an existing type
     - `type name underlying-type`
+- Type declarations most often appear at package level, where the named type is visible throughout the package, and if the name is exported (it starts with an upper-case letter), it’s accessible from other packages as well
-- The named types provides a way to separate different and perhaps incompatible uses of the underlying types so that they can't be mixed unintentionally
+- The named type provides a way to separate different and perhaps incompatible uses of the underlying types so that they can't be mixed unintentionally
     - Even though `Celsius` and `Fahrenheit` have the same underlying type, they are not the same type, so they cannot be be compared or combined in arithmetic expressions
     - Distinguishing the types makes it possible to avoid errors like inadvertently combining temperatures in the 2 different scales
     - An explicit type conversion like `Celsius(t)` or `Fahrenheit(t)` is required to convert from a `float64`.